ceciliacloud/LitmusChaos-on-Amazon-EKS/README.md

 ![](./images/chaosc.png)

-copy the http:// URL link provided, and enter it into your browser.
+- Copy the `http://` link provided, and enter it into the URL of your web browser.

-Next, on the main Litmus ChaosCenter UI page, sign in using the default username “admin” and password “litmus.”
+- On the main Litmus ChaosCenter UI page, sign in using the following default credentials:
+  - **username**: `admin`
+  - **password**: `litmus`

-After signing in, you will be prompted to set a new Password for your next sign in.
+After you have signed in, you will be prompted to set a new Password for your next sign in.
 Create a new password, or skip for now.

 ![](./images/signin.png)

-Next, you should see the welcome dashboard.
+- Next, you should see the welcome dashboard.
 Click on the ChaosAgents link from the left-hand navigation.

 ![](./images/welcome.png)

 A ChaosAgent represents the target cluster where Chaos would be injected via Litmus.
 Confirm that Self-Agent is in Active status.

-Note: It may take a couple of minutes for the Self-Agent to become active.
+_**Note**: It may take a couple of minutes for the Self-Agent to become active._

 ![](./images/chaosagents.png)

-Confirm the agent installation by running the command below.
+- Navigate back to your Terminal, and confirm the agent installation by running the command below:

 ```bash
 $ kubectl get pods -n litmus
 ```

-The output should look like below:
+The output should look something like this:

 ![](./images/confirm.png)

-Verify that LitmusChaos CRDs are created:
+- Verify that LitmusChaos CRDs have been created using the following command:

 ```bash
 $ kubectl get crds | grep chaos
 ```

-You should see a response similar to the one below showing chaosengines, chaosexperiments, and chaosresults.
+You should see a response that displays `ChaosEngines`, `ChaosExperiments`, and `ChaosResults`, as shown below:

 ![](./images/crds.png)

-Verify that LitmusChaos API resources are created:
+- Next, verify that LitmusChaos API resources have been created using the following command:

 ```bash
 $ kubectl api-resources | grep chaos